-In enacting the risk appetite of the organisation, the Board has given consideration to its principle objectives, both strategic and operational, and identified the principal risks that may threaten the achievement of those objectives.
+In enacting the risk appetite of the organisation which is set out in the ABMU Risk Management Strategy (pages 10-12), the Board has given consideration to its principle objectives, both strategic and operational, and identified the principal risks that may threaten the achievement of those objectives.
 In doing so, the Board is aware that the process involves managing potential principal risks and not merely being reactive in the event of any risk exposure.
 It acknowledges that the modernisation of delivery of healthcare services cannot be achieved without risks being taken, the subsequent consequences of taking those risks and mitigating actions to manage any such risks.